FIRST-fusion/ESTCombo/README.md

 ## After install

-1. Some of python scripts n
+1. Some of python scripts need numpy, please install it by `pip3 install numpy` manually.

+2. In our study, we set the wall away 1.2 times plasma radius from the plasma, so to make sure you get consistent result, go to `/workspace/DCON/rundir/Linux/vac.in` and modify a=20 (default) to a=0.2.